jamiephan/HeroesOfTheStorm_TryMode2.0/INSTALL.md

 <a name="runStormmap-custom"></a>
 ## Replace in-game Try Mode with repo's folder for modding (All Platforms)

-This method is for users going to mod the try mode (such as assets, galaxy and xml).
+This method is for users going to mod the try mode.

-This method is similar to above but instead of copying the `.stormmap` file, you would like to copy the `(10)trymemode.stormmap` **folder** in this repo into `"Heroes_Of_The_Storm_Install_Location/maps/heroes/singleplayermaps"` (also create necessary directories), which you should get the similar directory:
+1. Clone this repo (or download as zip)
+2. Copy the `(10)trymemode.stormmap` folder in this repo
+3. Paste it in `"Heroes_Of_The_Storm_Install_Location/maps/heroes/singleplayermaps"` (also create necessary directories).

+You should get the similar directory:

     Heroes of the Storm/
     ├── HeroesData/